akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

   </figcaption>
 </figure>

-Look at the air baloon figure above.
+Look at the air balloon figure above.
 If you hide a piece of the background, in this case an empty sky, you can easily imagine the hidden part.
-If you hide a piece of an object, you can reason about the missing part.
+If you hide a random piece of an object, you can easily imagine the hidden part, since its contents will be largely-defined by the visible parts of the object.
+If you hide a semantically-meaningful piece of an object, e.g. the balloon part of an air balloon, you have a somewhat harder task.
+Now you know that there should be a balloon because you can see a basket.
+Based on the context, you know that it probably belongs under a balloon.
+But the balloon can have a range of sizes and can be painted many different ways.
+Finally, you can hide the whole object.
+This is virtually indistinguishable from hiding a piece of background.
-If you hide the whole object, you might have a hard time figuring out what it was, or if there was an object at all.
+You will have a hard time figuring out what the object was, or if there was an object at all.
 The only way to do this is to check if it would make sense for any particular object to be there given the visible surroundings.

+This gradation of difficulty stems from the fact that some pixels are correlated with each other, while others are not.

-This is because pixels belonging to an object are strongly correlated with each other.
+* Pixels belonging to an object are strongly correlated with each other.

-Pixels belonging to different objects or an object and the background are not correlated or are correlated only very weakly[^bg_correlation].
+* Pixels belonging to different objects or an object and the background are not correlated or are correlated only very weakly[^bg_correlation].

 By now, this is a widely-accepted view.
 I would go a step further, and say that pixels representing a relation (e.g. two objects that often appear together), or a property, are also strongly correlated, therefore possible to infer from a partial observation.